theohbrothers/PSModulePublisher/README.md

 [badge-version-github-tag-img]: https://img.shields.io/github/v/tag/theohbrothers/PSModulePublisher?style=flat-square
 [badge-version-github-tag-src]: https://github.com/theohbrothers/PSModulePublisher/releases

-A project containing the necessary tools to ease publishing of powershell modules.
+A project containing the necessary tools to ease publishing of PowerShell modules.

 ## Introduction

-This project provides CI templates and scripts that other projects can utilize for building, testing, and publishing powershell modules.
+This project provides CI templates and scripts that other projects can utilize for building, testing, and publishing PowerShell modules.

 ### Main project structure